Dalibor-P/wabbajack-autoclicker/README.md

 - The script literary just clicks on a button if it finds it.
 If the button is obstructed, it can't click on it.
 - It doesn't start parallel  downloads.
 The script monitors your down rate and only starts downloading the next file once the previous one is completed.
 - The download button is responsive, so you need to make a custom screenshot for your window size.
 - This isn't fast download you would get for buying Nexus Premium.
 It's automation of the free slow download.
+You are still limited to 1.5 MB or 3 MB down speed and forced to wait 5s.

 ## Prerequisites